wx-chevalier/Awesome-Lists-and-CheatSheets/AI/AI-Course-List.md

 - [2019-MIT 6.S191 Introduction to DeepLearning #Course#](http://introtodeeplearning.com/): MIT's official introductory course on deep learning methods with applications in medicine, and more!

+- [2021-Applied Deep Learning #Course#](https://github.com/maziarraissi/Applied-Deep-Learning): This is a two-semester-long course primarily designed for graduate students.

 # Reinforcement Learning

 - [2018-Deep Reinforcement Learning Course](https://simoninithomas.github.io/Deep_reinforcement_learning_Course/): Deep Reinforcement Learning Course is a free series of blog posts and videos 🆕 about Deep Reinforcement Learning, where we'll learn the main algorithms, and how to implement them with Tensorflow.